 The combination of the wide-reaching influence of communications and the need to ensure nobody is left behind by new developments makes the role played by internal comms more important than ever.
-In an era of never-ending advancements in communication channels, the way these are implemented smoothly and effectively.
+In an era of continuous advancements in communication channels, it is vital that these are implemented smoothly and effectively.

 Internal communications need to find a balance that takes advantage of new possibilities while making sure that no one is left in the dark.

 Finding this balance will contribute to higher engagement, more engaged employees lead to higher performance and in turn, better outcomes for your beneficiaries.